Dener-Fernandes/CriticWeb-BackEnd/README.md

    - You need to have Postgres installed on your machine.
 The graphical interface can be of your preference DBeaver, PgAdmin.
 Create a database and a schema, the names must be the same as defined in the `.env` file.

 5. Run migrations:
-   - Run the migrations to create the database entities.
+   - Run migrations to create the database entities.
 Use the command: `npm run typeorm`.

 6. Run the application:
    - `npm run start:dev`.